hpc/charliecloud/doc/ch-image_desc.rst

 physical RAM with `mlock(2)
 <https://man7.org/linux/man-pages/man2/mlock.2.html>`_ or any other special
 treatment, so we cannot guarantee they will never reach non-volatile storage.

-There is no separate :code:`login` subcommand like Docker.
-For non-interactive authentication, you can use environment variables :code:`CH_IMAGE_USERNAME` and :code:`CH_IMAGE_PASSWORD`.
-Only do this if you fully understand the implications for your specific use case, because it is difficult to securely store secrets in environment variables.

 Storage directory